domoticsduino/smarthome-fw-esp8266-mq4-gas-sensor/README.md

 Firmware file will be in ***.pio/build/esp12e/firmware.bin***

+## OTA / WebServer support

+To upload using OTA, open *http://ip-device/update* on a browser and point to the firmware \*.bin file

+Open *http://ip-device* to get sensor state and device info in your browser

 ## Branches
  - ***main*** contains work in progress commits - **NOT STABLE branch**
  - ***master*** contains **STABLE** commits and releases